The period-index problem for twisted topological K-theory: Introduction

 \subsection{The period-index problem}

 A well-known problem for fields, where $\per(\alpha)$ and $\ind(\alpha)$ have the same prime divisors, is to bound the smallest integers $e(\alpha)$ such that $\ind(\alpha)|\per(\alpha)^{e(\alpha)}$.

-\begin{conjecture}[\colliot] Let $k$ be either a $C_d$-field or the function field of a $d$-dimensional variety over an algebraically closed field.
+\begin{conjecture}[Colliot-Th\'el\`ene] Let $k$ be either a $C_d$-field or the function field of a $d$-dimensional variety over an algebraically closed field.
 Let $\alpha\in\Br(k)$, and suppose that $\per(\alpha)$ is prime to the characteristic of $k$.
 Then,

 \end{conjecture}